jhpyle/docassemble/_docs/installation.md

 It also supports [S3]-compatible object storage services.

-The primary reason you might want to install **docassemble** manually on a machine is if you want it to run on a server for which the HTTP and HTTPS ports are serving other applications.  ([Docker] can only use the HTTP and HTTPS ports if it has exclusive use of them.)
+The primary reason you might want to install **docassemble** manually on a machine is if [Docker]'s container/host separation interferes with a customized setup that you want to use.
+For example, you might want the **docassemble** server to use the NGINX, PostgreSQL, Redis, RabbitMQ, Celery, and/or `cron` servers that are already running on the machine.
+If you install **docassemble** manually, then when `supervisord` starts up, the `initialize` service will see that these servers are already running, and they will not be started using `supervisord`.

 # <a name="minimum"></a>Minimum system requirements